jhap1982/giveituruguay/1999/1999-11-13 - Hallenstadion, Zurich, Switzerland/README.md

 ## Setlist

-Freaky Styley part of
+1. Freaky Styley part of
-Around the World
+2. Around the World
-You're Gonna Get Yours tease
+3. You're Gonna Get Yours tease
-Give It Away
+4. Give It Away
-Your Pussy's Glued to a Building on Fire JOHN
+5. Your Pussy's Glued to a Building on Fire JOHN
-Scar Tissue
+6. Scar Tissue
-Suck My Kiss
+7. Suck My Kiss
-Otherside
+8. Otherside
-Pea
+9. Pea
-If You Have to Ask
+10. If You Have to Ask
-Hardcore Jollies tease
+11. Hardcore Jollies tease
-Skinny Sweaty Man
+12. Skinny Sweaty Man
-I Could Have Lied
+13. I Could Have Lied
-Easily
+14. Easily
-I Like Dirt
+15. I Like Dirt
-Californication
+16. Californication
-Cold Sweat jam
+17. Cold Sweat jam
-London Calling tease
+18. London Calling tease
-Right on Time
+19. Right on Time
-Under the Bridge
+20. Under the Bridge
-Me and My Friends
+21. Me and My Friends
-ENCORE BREAK
+<br> ENCORE BREAK
-Soul to Squeeze
+22. Soul to Squeeze
-Sir Psycho Sexy
+23. Sir Psycho Sexy
-ENCORE BREAK
+<br> ENCORE BREAK
-Fire
+24. Fire

 ## Notes